 While we may pursue an acquisition opportunity in any industry or sector, we have focused and will continue to focus on businesses in the health, nutrition, fitness, wellness and beauty sectors and the products, devices, applications and technology driving growth within these verticals.
-Our management team and board of directors have extensive knowledge and relationships within these markets, and we intend to capitalize on our ability to identify and acquire businesses that stand to benefit from our unique operational and strategic expertise.
+Our management team and board of directors have extensive knowledge and relationships within these markets, and we have capitalized and will continue to capitalize on our ability to identify and acquire businesses that stand to benefit from our unique operational and strategic expertise.